Back to Silas S. Brown's home page

 - We also noticed IKEA's lower-lumen bulbs sometimes flicker less, but they're not suitable when more light is required unless you have room for many of them.
 These are available in the UK but require adaptors if you have B22 sockets; IKEA usually sell them in their own table lamps.
 The interference added to Radio 3's FM signal on a nearby portable suggests that the 4W 200lm "LED1206C4" (E14/SES) uses an improperly-shielded high-frequency modulator to evade visible flicker.

-- Peter Erwin's Der Lichtpeter test results may be useful in Europe, although less so in the UK because products for the UK's common B22 socket type are not included.
+- Peter Erwin's Der Lichtpeter test results may be useful in Europe, although less so in the UK because not many products for the UK's common B22 socket type are included.
 There are some B22s on LEDBenchmark's list (consider only lamps that came lower than the incandescent in their flicker measurements) but these lamps can still be hard to find in UK shops (LEDBenchmark mostly tests Australian shops), and you'll want to check for an exact match on the rated wattage etc---bulbs sold under the same name by the same manufacturer can have wildly different flicker performances across their wattages (and do not assume any given company's newer bulb will be better than its older counterpart---beware of "no but we have a newer version" sales: it might not be the same thing).